linagora/tmail-lsc/README.md

 ### Domain contact Synchronization

-For example, it can be used to synchronize the domain contact stored in the LDAP of an OBM instance to the TMail Server(s) of a TMail deployment.
+For example, it can be used to synchronize the domain contact stored in a LDAP instance to the TMail Server(s) of a TMail deployment in order to empower auto-complete.

 #### Architecture
 Given the following LDAP entries: